WhiteHouse/buildmanager/README.md

 ### Example 3: Managing my instance of a distro I maintain with build.make

-Recommended: Do not next contrib projects inside (e.g. modules or themes) inside an install profile you maintain.
+Recommended: Do not nest contrib projects inside (e.g. modules or themes) inside an install profile you maintain.
 It makes git workflows a lot more confusing and complicated.
 A better option is to (1) keep a copy the install profile outside docroot, then symlink it into docroot/profiles/example, and (2) to use the